NeilTynan/pands-project/README.md

 To understand how the workbook has developped to date, please see below a timeline of the work done on the notebook and the material referenced in the course of this work:

 - 21/03/2025 - Created ReadMe and Gitignore file.
 Gitignore file generated using the template at Python gitignore template at https://github.com/github/gitignore/blob/main/Python.gitignore, the Windows gitignore template at https://github.com/github/gitignore/blob/main/Global/Windows.gitignore, the MacOS gitignore template at https://github.com/github/gitignore/blob/main/Global/macOS.gitignore and the Linux gitignore template at https://github.com/github/gitignore/blob/main/Global/Linux.gitignore.
+- 22/03/2025 - Created analysis.py and Iris.ipynb.
+Loaded in the Iris dataset, using the instructions at: https://archive.ics.uci.edu/dataset/53/iris

 ## Getting help